rwieruch/blog_robinwieruch_content/react-svg-patterns.md

 card = "img/posts/react-svg-patterns/banner_640.jpg"
 banner = "img/posts/react-svg-patterns/banner.jpg"
 contribute = "react-svg-patterns.md"
-headline = "SVG Patterns in React - Build a Twitter Wall"
+headline = "How to use React SVG Patterns as Backgrounds"

 summary = "The article will guide you through using SVG in React.
 It shows you how to use a SVG logo for your application and how to add SVG patterns in React for your backgrounds.
 It will demonstrate two alternatives for using SVG patterns in React."
 +++